-The air control is located below the ash shelf on the right.
-To open the air control, push the air control handle completely to the left (High).
+The air control is located underneath the ash shelf.
+To open the air control, pull the air control handle completely (High).
 This will increase the burn rate.
-To close the air control, push the air control handle completely to the right (Low).
+To close the air control, push the air control handle completely (Low).
 This will decrease the burn rate.

-2.4.2 High burn rate (primary air control open)
+2.4.2 High burn rate